-Deliver Your App Anywhere … Publicly or Privately
+Deliver Your App Anywhere … Publicly Or Privately

-Join Us for a Complimentary Live Webinar Sponsored by Volterra
+View a Complimentary Webinar Sponsored by Volterra

 Developers are increasingly adopting a microservices approach for their apps in order to gain rapid iteration capabilities required for delivering new services faster.
 However, delivering the app still requires multiple steps such as allocation of virtual IPs, provisioning the front load balancer, configuring firewall rules, configuring a public domain, and DDoS.
 At present, each of these steps requires coordination across multiple teams with multiple iterations per team.
 The time efficiencies gained by adopting microservices and cloud-native technologies can be negated due to the time taken to deliver the app.